project-alice-assistant/HermesLedControl/README.md

 Dont forget to `sudo systemctl daemon-reload` if you make any changes to snipsledcontrol.service and to `sudo systemctl restart snipsledcontrol` if you made any changes to CustomLedPattern.py

 # Special treats
 We all want to turn our lights off for the night.
-SLC does listen to the few mqtty topics Snips uses, so you don't have to do anything for it work.
+SLC does listen to the few mqtt topics Snips uses, so you don't have to do anything for it work.
 But, if you want to go a bit further, there's a few extra topics SLC listens to:

 - **hermes/leds/toggle**: Publish on this topic to toggle the leds state.
-If the current is 'off' it will change to 'on' and vice versa
+If the current state is 'off' it's toggled to 'on' and vice versa
 - **hermes/leds/toggleOn**: Publish on this topic to toggle the leds to on.
-The led pattern will show
+The onStart animation will trigger
 - **hermes/leds/toggleOff**: Publish on this topic to toggle the leds to off.
 No more leds will light until toggled back on

 Shell exemple: